 - Title II provides access for public transportation;

 - Title III requires all new construction is accessible;

 - Title IV requires closed captioning and telephone relay services for the Deaf; and

-- Title V includes a provision prohibiting coercing, threatening or retaliting against individuals with disabilties.
+- Title V includes a provision prohibiting coercing, threatening or retaliating against individuals with disabilities.

 Individuals with Disabilities Education Act of 2004 (IDEA) provides a free appropriate public education to eligible individuals with disabilities and ensures special education and related services to those children.
 The DOE Bureau of Exceptional Student Education and Student Services administers programs for students with disabilities.